yoasyo25/career-development-curriculum/deliverable_submissions/1705-b/mason_holland.md

 # Mason Holland

+Students should clone their individual file and update them with gist links for each specific deliverables before making a Pull Request.
+Please name your Pull Request using this convention: *Module Program First Name Last Name*, i.e. "M3 BE Allison Singer"

 ## Mod 3 Deliverables:

 * Link to resume *(this can be an uploaded PDF or a link to your resume that's been created online)*: